-NUR 103 HEALTH ASSESSMENT (3S)
+NUR 103 HEALTH ASSESSMENT

+(3S) 1 credit

-COREQUISITE: NUR 102 and NUR 104 This course is designed to provide students the opportunity to learn and practice history taking and physical examination skills with individuals of all ages, with emphasis on the adult.
+COREQUISITE: NUR 102 and NUR 104

+This course is designed to provide students the opportunity to learn and practice history taking and physical examination skills with individuals of all ages, with emphasis on the adult.
 The focus is on symptom analysis along with physical, psychosocial, and growth and development assessments.
 Students will be able to utilize critical thinking skills in identifying health alterations, formulating nursing diagnoses and documenting findings appropriate to nursing.

+NUR 104 INTRODUCTION TO PHARMACOLOGY

+(3S) 1 credit

-NUR 104 INTRODUCTION TO PHARMACOLOGY (3S) COREOUISITE: NUR 102 and NUR 103
+COREQUISITE: NUR 102 and NUR 103